eddyystop/gulp-mithril-components/README.md

 React's experience suggests its unlikely web designers would like to modify `m()` calls.
 They would prefer working in HTML.

-### Our approach to a solution
+## One approach to a solution

-We propose an approach where the dev writes the template for a component, and where the web designer writes HTML mixins which are merged with the template.
+The dev writes the template for a component renderer.
+The web designer (or the dev) writes HTML mixins which, when merged with the template, result in specific capabilities.

+### Example dropdown component

 ./controllers/DropdownCtrl.js
-is the controller for all dropdown components:
+is the controller for all dropdown components.
 ```
 // options: <props> tabName() <event> onclickTab
 mc.DropdownCtrl = function (options) {